JohnFotouhi/Ad-Meliora/README.md

 # CrossWord Solver
-Java logic behind solving any crossword project, to be used in android applications.
+Java logic behind solving any sudoku puzzle, to be used in android applications.